sfragkoul/synth4bench/README.md

 All data are open and available in [Zenodo](https://zenodo.org/records/10683211).

 ## Installation
-1. To install NEAT, dowload version v3.3 [here](https://github.com/ncsa/NEAT/releases/tag/3.3) and run `python -m pip install -e /path/to/NEAT/`.
+1. To create the conda environment that was used for the analysis run `conda env create -f environment.yml`
-2. To install bam-readcount follow the instructions [here](https://github.com/genome/bam-readcount/tree/master#installation).
+2. To install NEAT, dowload version v3.3 [here](https://github.com/ncsa/NEAT/releases/tag/3.3).
+To call the main script run the command `python gen_reads.py --help`.
+For any further info please see the README.md file from the downloaded files of version 3.3.
-3. To create the conda environment that was used for the analysis run `conda env create -f environment.yml`
+3. To install bam-readcount follow the instructions [here](https://github.com/genome/bam-readcount/tree/master#installation).
 4. To install R packages dependencies run this command `install.packages(c("stringr", "data.table", "dplyr", "vcfR", "ggplot2", "ggvenn", "ggforce", "ggsci", "seqinr", "patchwork"))`.
 5. The extra script `vscan_pileup2cns2vcf.py` for VarScan can be found [here](https://github.com/sfragkoul/Varscan2VCF).